Information for Clubs

 There’s never been a more important time to consider ways to develop your club.

-A number of Somerset Clubs work with others on agreed plans to maximise resources and investment and secure defined athlete pathways within each network.
+A number of Somerset Clubs work with others in their respective City of Bristol / Taunton / Team Bath AS networks on agreed plans to maximise resources and investment and secure defined athlete pathways within each network.

 Some examples of areas clubs within networks have been working on: